-The amount you receive in tax credits will depend on a number of factors including your how much you earn, how many hours you work, who you live with, how much you spend on childcare (if you have a family) and whether you receive any benefits.
+The amount you receive will depend on how much you earn, how many hours you work, who you live with, how much you spend on childcare and whether you receive any benefits.

-HMRC start to send out tax credit renewal packs in April and the last ones are sent by 28th June.
-Generally the white envelopes containing the Annual declaration forms are sent out first followed by the brown envelopes containing the Annual review notices.
+HMRC starts to send out tax credit renewal packs in April and the last ones are sent out at the end of June.

-If you haven't received a tax credit renewal pack by the end of June and think you should have, you must contact the Tax Credit Helpline to request that the forms be sent to you.
+If you have not received a tax credit renewal pack by the 27th June and think you should have, contact the Tax Credit Helpline to request that the forms be sent to you.

-Once you receive your tax credit renewal pack you have until 31st July to renew your entitlement, or report any changes that affect your circumstances.
+Once you receive your tax credit renewal pack you have until 31st July to renew your entitlement, or report any changes.

-You can either do this by completing your Annual declaration form and sending it back to the tax credit office, or by calling the Tax Credit Helpline (0345 300 3900).
+You can do this by completing your Annual declaration form and sending it back to the tax credit office, by calling the Tax Credit Helpline (0345 300 3900) or by renewing online.